dkgaraujo/gingado/README.md

 The purpose of `gingado` is to support usage of machine learning models in economics and finance use cases, promoting good modelling practices while being easy to use. `gingado` aims to be suitable for beginners and advanced users alike.

+Most functionalities are likely to also be useful to a broader set of users.
+In addition to more general benefits, `gingado` is designed to align well with the workflow needs of economists due to its support for panel datasets and the functionality to quickly and easily add official statistical data on macroeconomics and finance to the user dataset.

 ## Install

 To install `gingado`, simply run the following code on the terminal: